TheRensselaerIDEA/ClinicalTrialEquity/README.md

 ### The solution

-## Application
+## Visualization Tool

-You can run the example studies on [Equity Broswer](https://miao-qi-rpi-app.shinyapps.io/EquityBrowser/).
+You can run the example studies on [Equity Visualization Tool](https://miao-qi-rpi-app.shinyapps.io/EquityBrowser/).

 1. Measure inequity in randomized clinical trials
 2. Visualize inequity for subgroups
 3. Compare inequities among studies
-4. Design equitable clinical trials
-5. Correct existing unequitable clinical trials

 ### Prerequisites

-What things you need to install the software and how to install them
+What things you need to install the software and how to install them:
+1. A software/server that can run R shiny codes

-## Sample results
+## Sample Visualization

+## Statistical Results

 ## Versioning